-There are times when an organist does "tricks" to make a better sound.
+There are times when an organist faced with playing in an acoustical dry space does "tricks" to make a better sound.

-This is a device which was given great attention by the late American born organist Virgil Fox (photo) and his acolytes to give the impression of size and space, making the sound of a final chord "bloom" into more of a diminuendo, and seemed to work most beautifully for him when the hands were spread over at least 8 notes covering 2 octaves.
+This was a device given great attention by the late concert organist Dr. Virgil Fox (1912-1980) and his acolytes to create the illusion of size and space, making the sound of a final chord "bloom" into more of a diminuendo, and seemed to work most beautifully for him when the hands were spread over at least 8 notes covering 2 octaves.

-If we're improvising then, in 4 part harmony, and we want to do this type of acoustical release at the end, more voices can be added until we arrive at the finish with at least 8 notes at the point of release of the final chord.
+If we're improvising then, let's say in 4 part harmony, and we're wanting this type of release at the end, then we might add more voices until we arrive at the finish with several notes at the point of release.

-The notes of this final chord are released very quickly (but not lightning fast) one by one from the top down, like a bunch of airplanes flying in formation and they all "peel off" together with the lowest pedal note being the last key released.
+With Virgil's acoustical release the notes of the final chord are released very quickly (but not lightning fast) one by one from the top down, like a bunch of airplanes flying in formation and they all "peel off" together with the lowest pedal note being the last key released.

 This wrist rotation can be practiced separately at first, one hand at a time, until the ear hears each note released in gradual and correct order in rapid succession.